Information about fugitive dust control.

 A Surface Disturbance permit is required for all jobs that will disturb three quarters (¾) of an acre or more of soil.
 Permit applications for surface disturbance are available at either the downtown Environmental Health Department Office (3rd floor), the West Side Office or can be.

-If you are not sure whether or not your property or job site will require a surface disturbance permit, please call the Air Quality Division at (505) 768-1972.
+If you are not sure whether or not your property or job site will require a surface disturbance permit, please call the Air Quality Program at (505) 768-1972.

 More Dust Control Information